Shmee1/EverTech/README.md

 ## INSTALLATION INSTRUCTIONS

-Must have unity installed, then download zipped folder from Github.
+Must have unity installed, then download zipped folder from Github, open the unity hub and open a new project.
+Naviagate to the unzipped folder and open the project.
+Once you are in the project, build and run the project, it will bring you straight to the training scene, which will allow you to navigate in the VR headset.
+Using the controllers you are able to rotate, move and control the forks.